allanxp4/maps-fs/README.md

 # maps-fs
 View your location on Flight Simulator 2020 in Google Maps.
-Created this because of the limitations of the in-game map for more remote areas (and because the map is overall incomplete).
+Created this because of the limitations of the in-game map for remote areas (and the map is overall incomplete).

 ![Example Image](https://i.imgur.com/gAZd3Bs.jpg)